About 529 plans: Education savings with tax benefits

 - Look at the 529 savings plan(s) for your state first.
 You may find state tax breaks or fees that are waived or lowered for in-state residents.

-- Talk to a financial advisor about all the choices available to you for college savings.
-If you don’t have an advisor, we can help you find one near you.
+- Talk to a financial professional about all the choices available to you for college savings.
+If you don’t have a financial professional, we can help you find one near you.

-Winston’s last suggestion is for Mom and Dad: “Save for retirement first and college second," says Winston.
+Winston’s last suggestion is for Mom and Dad: “Save for retirement first and college second," Winston says.
 "You may be able to take out loans for education, but not for retirement."
 (To learn more, read: Help the kids?
 Or save for retirement?)

 - Interested in learning about Principal’s 529 plan, Scholar’s Edge?
 Visit scholarsedge529.com.